• Skip to primary navigation

 What is a Merit Increase?

-A merit increase is a pay raise given to employees in order to reward their work performance.
+A merit increase is a pay raise given to employees to reward their work performance.
 With this system in place, you can draw a link between an employee’s performance in relation to company goals and their pay.

 Employees may, however, receive varying percentage increases.
 This entirely depends on their contributions to the company’s success.